SolarArbiter/SolarArbiter.github.io/usecases.md

 Most forecast runs in the Solar Forecast Arbiter are only as long as the predetermined evaluation scenario requires.
 For example, evaluations of forecasts with 15-minute interval, 1-hour length require a series of forecast runs that each contain only 4 forecast data points.
 Forecast providers often create runs that are longer than a particular Solar Forecast Arbiter evaluation scenario requires.
 Typically, forecast providers must parse these forecast runs into a *forecast evaluation time series* (discussed next).

-Individual forecast runs are not archived or searchable except under the stretch goal [1.G.](#uc1G)
+Individual forecast runs are not archived or searchable except under the stretch goal [1.G.
+Compare multiple overlapping forecast runs to measurements](#uc1G).

 ### Forecast evaluation time series {#forecastevalts}
 {: .anchor}

 A _forecast evaluation time series_ is the concatenation of a series of non-overlapping forecast runs with sequential issue times, as shown in Figure 1 below.
 Each forecast run has the same attributes, except for the issue time.
 For example, three forecast runs (shown in green in Figure 1) could be:

 - {(13:00, 10MW)} issued at 12:00, and
 - {(14:00, 7MW)} issued at 13:00, and